ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 #### Frequency Band Drag Button

 When a frequency band is not in the [off](#states-of-bands) state, a draggable button appears at the corresponding frequency/gain position.
 You can adjust the frequency and gain by dragging the button, and adjust the Q value with your mouse wheel.
-You can fix the freq/gain by pressing Ctrl/Command and dragging with left/right mouse button.

 When you select the frequency band, the button will be highlighted, and an additional control window will appear.
 Through this window, you can quickly bypass/solo the selected band and adjust the filter type.